-- Are contiguous to existing RU5 Village zoned land. - Are in excluded from areas where slope is greater than 15%. - Proximity to water courses i.e. suitable buffer distances for onsite effluent management areas (EMAs) to water courses. - Drainage and elevation in realtion to the Mulwaree flood plain/flood potential. - · Lack of obvious biodiversity value. - Bushfire hazard and connectivity to existing road network for evacuation. - Proximity to railway line (noise/potential contamination corridor). - Proximity to haulage routes. - Exclusion of Crown Land.
+- Are contiguous to existing RU5 Village zoned land. - Are in excluded from areas where slope is greater than 15%. - Proximity to water courses i.e. suitable buffer distances for onsite effluent management areas (EMAs) to water courses. - Drainage and elevation in realtion to the Mulwaree flood plain/flood potential. - Lack of obvious biodiversity value. - Bushfire hazard and connectivity to existing road network for evacuation. - Proximity to railway line (noise/potential contamination corridor). - Proximity to haulage routes. - Avoidance of State significant agricultural land. - Exclusion of Crown Land.

-The most suitable area for village expansion is Investigation Area 1 (shown hatched outlined in green below).
+The most suitable area for village expansion is Precinct 1C (shown left).